-• C.A.
-G.R.
-No. 109088, Court of Appeals, Manila
+• CA G.R.
+CV No. 109088, Court of Appeals (CA), Manila, Eighth (8th) Division

-In 2017, plaintiff-appellee the Parent Company received a letter from the Court of Appeals, which noted a deficiency in the original records of the case transmitted by the trial court to the Court of Appeals, specifically, the unsigned Transcript of Stenographic Notes and directing the Clerk of the Court of the trial court to cure said defect within ten (10) days from notice.
+In 2017, plaintiff-appellee the Parent Company received a letter dated from the Court of Appeals, which noted a deficiency in the original records of the case transmitted by the trial court to the Court of Appeals, specifically, the unsigned Transcript of Stenographic Notes and directing the Clerk of the Court of the trial court to cure said defect within ten (10) days from notice.